interuss/dss/test/README.md

 ## Integration tests
-For tests that benefit from being run in a fully-constructed environment, the [`docker_e2e.sh`](docker_e2e.sh) script in this folder sets up a full environment and runs a set of tests in that environment.
-Docker is the only prerequisite to running this end-to-end test on your local system.
+For tests that benefit from being run in a fully-constructed environment, the `make` targets `start-locally`, `stop-locally` and `watch-locally` provide means to start, stop and watch a complete local test setup.
+Docker and `docker-compose` are the only prerequisite to running this end-to-end test on your local system.

 ### Running a subset of tests